-E. PROCEDURALLY
+H. PROCEDURALLY

-This application is initiated by the owner of the land involved, and it is part and parcel with a larger comprehensive development.
-As such, this particular request, and all companion applications as provided under separate cover, shall proceed under quasi-judicial rules as the benefit inures to a specified development plan.
-Although this application applies to only the FLUM amendment of 9.5 acres of the total 19.5 acre site, the overall project is accompanied by a rezoning from IU-1 to RM-36, a plat, and two separate site plans: one for the age-restricted housing and the other for the assisted living and skilled nursing facility.
+This application is initiated by the owner of the land involved, and it is part and parcel with a larger comprehensive development plan.
+As such, this particular request, and all companion applications as provided under separate cover, shall proceed under quasi-judicial rules as the benefit inures to that specified development plan.
+Although this application applies to only the FLUM amendment of 9.5 acres of the total 19.5 acre site, the overall project is accompanied by a rezoning from IU-C to RM-36, plat, and two separate site plans: one for the age-restricted housing and the other for the assisted living and skilled nursing facility, that latter of which includes a conditional use.
 The hearing reflective of this report speaks solely to the Comprehensive Plan Amendment process.
 As a matter of procedure, a vote on this item shall occur before all of the companion applications.
-This condition persists pursuant to Florida Statute that requires zoning to be consistent with the underlying land use designation as identified on the Future Land Use Element of the Town's Comprehensive Master Development Plan (Comp Plan).
+This condition persists pursuant to Florida Statute that requires zoning to be consistent with the underlying land use designation as identified and the Future Land Use Element of the Town's Comprehensive Master Development Plan (Comp Plan).

-In review of the this application, the Planning and Zoning Board is acting in its capacity as the Local Planning Agency as it considers this item and its companion rezoning; afterward, both will be scheduled for first reading before the Town Council.
-Thereafter, both items will return to the Council, with aforementioned plat and two site plans, for second reading.
-Each item will be voted on separately, starting with this FLUM amendment, followed by the rezoning item, then the plat and two site plans.
+The Planning and Zoning Board, acting in its capacity as the Local Planning Agency, heard this item and its companion rezoning on March 21, 2017, and recommended conditional approval as presented in the summary above and further analyzed in the analysis below.
+Both are now before the Town Council for consideration at 1st reading.
+Subsequent thereafter, both items will return, with aforementioned plat, two site plans, and conditional use, to be heard concurrent with the second reading of the FLUM amendment and rezoning.
+Each item will be voted on separately, starting with this FLUM amendment, followed by the rezoning item, then the plat, conditional use, and two site plans.
 Because the FLUM amendment (and rezoning) is less than ten (10) acres, it must be transmitted to the State of Florida's Department of Economic Opportunity as part of their Small Scale Expedited Review procedure (FS Section 163.3187).
-As such, the effective date of the FLUM amendment, and in-turn the rezoning request and all companion applications shall be 31 days after adoption by the Town Council.
+As such, the effective date of the FLUM amendment, and in-turn the rezoning request and all companion applications cannot be earlier than the later of 31 days subsequent to the adoption by the Town Council2 Or the date at which any challenge to the FLUM amendment is resolved with a final order determining the amendment to be in compliance with state statute.